Bertruss/MM-Macro-Pad/README.md

   - all typical keyboard key assignments
 - support for scripting
 - can be adjusted to any number of rows or columns
-- Implementation of animations and controls for LED lighting
+- Implementation of animations and controls for LED lighting (LightHandler)

 ## additional design goals
 - multiple modes for macros and functions.